Framework Integration

 Laravel

 Intervention Image can be easily integrated into a Laravel application with the official integration package.
-This package provides a Laravel service provider, facade and a publishable configuration file.
+This package provides a Laravel service provider, facade, a publishable configuration file and more.

 Instead of installing the Intervention Image directly, it is only necessary to integrate the intervention/image-laravel package.
 The corresponding base libraries are automatically installed as well.